espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/_index.md

 - [Assignment 2: Create a new project with Components](assignment-2) -- how to structure and manage projects effectively.
 - [Assignment 3: Connect to Wi-Fi](assignment-3) -- a crucial step for many IoT applications
 - [Assignment 4: Try using NVS](assignment-4) (Non-Volatile Storage) -- management of persistent data.
-- [Assignment 5: Wi-Fi provisioning (EXTRA)](assignment-5) -- insights into setting up and configuring WiFi networks.
+- [Assignment 5: Wi-Fi provisioning (EXTRA)](assignment-5) -- insights into setting up and configuring Wi-Fi networks.
 - [Assignment 6: Protocols](assignment-6) (EXTRA) -- exploration of various communication protocols supported by the ESP32-C6, including the implementation of the TSL certificate bundle for secure communications.
-- [Assignment 7: Try using the LP core](assignment-7) -- demonstration of how to utilize the low-power core for efficient energy management.
+- [Assignment 7: Try using the Low Power core](assignment-7) -- demonstration of how to utilize the low-power core for efficient energy management.

 ## Prerequisites